-Your tenant
+Your account

-What a tenant contains
+What an account contains

 | Thing | What it is |